iamckn/wireguard_ansible/README.md

 # Requirements

-This assumes an ubuntu 16.04 client.
+This assumes an ubuntu 16.04 or 18.04 client.
 It should also work on other platforms with minimal tweaking.

 ## Install git
 ```bash